 Travel: Travel associated with College-endorsed activities is subject to advance supervisory approval.
 Compensatory time must be tracked in accordance with the Travel Guide.
 A time record of all work-related time, including sponsored meals that are not optional, must be included along with the actual start and end time in hours and minutes of each activity.
 Free time, rest periods, and unsponsored meal breaks are not compensable time.
 Generally, travel time is compensable.
 Please see the Travel Guide for specific guidelines and directions.

 Full-time Exempt: Exempt A&P employees may teach up to two (2) classes per term in addition to their full-time position obligations and are subject to all applicable credentialing requirements.
+Exceptions to these loading limitations must be authorized by the President or his/her designee and the appropriate Vice President when necessary for the successful operation of the College.
 Courses taught in addition to the full-time workweek obligation of the exempt A&P employee may be compensated at the overload rate of pay as stated in the faculty section of the Salary Schedule.
 However, when teaching is defined and documented as an essential obligation of the exempt A&P position, courses taught will receive no load/overload regardless when scheduled.
 Generally, courses taught during the standard work hours will be considered part of the exempt A&P employee’s work obligation and said employees will not receive additional compensation.
-However, if it is determined that an exempt A&P employee is to be compensated for courses that are scheduled during the standard work hours of the college, a memo acknowledging how work time missed will be made up should be submitted to Human Resources to be placed in the employee’s file.
+However, if it is determined that an exempt A&P employee is to be compensated for courses that are scheduled during the standard work hours of the college, a memo acknowledging how work time missed will be made up, approved by the appropriate Vice President, should be submitted to Human Resources to be placed in the employee’s file.

 Most academic chairs and directors teach courses as part of their normal workweek during the academic year and most academic administrators shall be required to teach one course every other year as part of their regular work obligation for no additional compensation.
 Additionally, some academic executive and professional positions also teach as part of or in addition to their daily duties and may receive additional overload compensation.